 - No paid or complimentary upgrades or changes, even for Medallion members

 - International checked baggage fees apply

-- Seat will be assigned either at check-in or at gate
+- The seat will be assigned either at check-in or at the gate

 - No same-day confirmed standby, even for Medallion members